 As though to make a liar out of me after yesterday’s jeremiad about our endlessly rainy drought, today dawned beautifully clear and cool and still – the perfect spring morning to break with routine and go for a brisk ride up in the weald.
 On the wing of that thought I decided this would also be just the day to take the Pegoretti out for its first run of the year.
 And so I pumped up its tyres which (alas, like me) had gone flabby over the winter, and set out for interesting places.

 What a revelation it was to hop aboard that bicycle again after these few months away.
-I’d forgotten over the course of the winter how really lively and responsive the Pegoretti is, how beautifully it handles and how it invites you to put in that extra bit of effort on the pedals – in the happy knowledge that every watt you turn out will be amply rewarded many times over with the sheer giddy thrill of going fast on a bicycle.
-I spun along the seafront at a noticeably quicker pace than usual and then when I got down to the working end of the beach, I carved a delightfully quick, precise left hand turn and began the long, steep climb out of town on Old London Road.
+I’d forgotten over the course of the winter how really lively and responsive the Pegoretti is, how beautifully it handles and how it invites you to put in that extra bit of effort on the pedals.

-Funny to think of it but when I look back now and think of all the different modes of transportation that have seduced me over the years, I can see that only the bicycle has ever remained true, kept its promises.
+When I think back on all the different modes of transportation that have seduced me over the years, only the bicycle has ever remained true.
 The thrill of gaining my driver’s license barely outlasted my teens and a few college road trips, while the prospect of going to an airport, ticket in hand – once the very summit of glamour – has become like the halo before a migraine.
-Who wants to be herded like a sheep and treated like a criminal?
 Even the romance of taking the night train or sailing away on a long sea journey has turned out to be like the aroma of fresh ground coffee – somehow the stuff always smells better than it tastes.
 But forty years down the track, I can still set off for a bike ride with the same jaunty expectancy I used to feel when I was a kid and the world was wide and bright as a shiny new penny